Punjabi literature: Western Punjab (Pakistan)

+Some writers like Joshua Fazal Din and Miran Bakhsh Minhas, who wrote Punjabi novels before partition, continued their writing career after the independence of Pakistan in 1947, while new authors emerged, such as Mohammad Bakir and Abdul Majeed Bhatti.

-Najm Hossein Syed, Fakhar Zaman and Afzal Ahsan Randhawa are some of the more prominent names in West Punjabi literature produced in Pakistan since 1947.
-Literary criticism in Punjabi has also emerged through the efforts of West Punjabi scholars and poets, Shafqat Tanvir Mirza, Ahmad Salim, and Najm Hosain Syed (b.
-1936).
+Najm Hosain Syed, Fakhar Zaman and Afzal Ahsan Randhawa are some of the more prominent names in West Punjabi literature produced in Pakistan since 1947.
+Some other lesser-known but influential fiction writers from Pakistan's Punjab include Saleem Khan Gimmi, Zafar Lashari, Ismail Ahmadani, Razia Noor Mohammad, Raja Mohammad Ahmed, Nadim Asari, Kehkshan Malik, Muneer Ahmed Alvi, and Ehsan Batalvi, among many others.
+Literary criticism in Punjabi has also emerged through the efforts of West Punjabi scholars and poets, Shafqat Tanvir Mirza and Ahmad Salim.

 The work of Zaman and Randhawa often treats the rediscovery of Punjabi identity and language in Pakistan since 1947.
 Ali's short story collection Kahani Praga received the Waris Shah Memorial Award in 2005 from the Pakistan Academy of Letters.
 Mansha Yaad also received the Waris Shah Award for his collection Wagda Paani in 1987, and again in 1998 for his novel Tawan TawaN Tara, as well as the Tamgha-e-Imtiaz (Pride of Performance) in 2004.
 The most critically successful writer in recent times has been Mir Tanha Yousafi who has won the Massod Khaddar Posh Trust Award 4 times, and has had his books transliterated into Gurmukhi for Indian Punjabi readers.

 Urdu poets of the Punjab have also written Punjabi poetry including Munir Niazi (1928–2006).
-The poet who introduced new trends in Punjabi poetry is Pir Hadi abdul Mannan.
+The poet who introduced new trends in Punjabi poetry is Pir Hadi Abdul Mannan.
 Though a Punjabi poet, he also wrote poetry in Urdu.